swissup/swissup.github.io/m2/argento/customization/change-product-listing-styles.md

 ### Squama mixin

-Squama listing mixin is used on Argento Essence theme.
-It provides following
+Squama listing mixin is used on the Argento Essence theme.
+It provides the following
 variables:

 Variable | Description | Default Value